 Gokarna is a small beach town in the state of Karnataka in southern India.
 The etymology of this word comes from Sanskrit and means cow’s ear.
 Hindus make pilgrimages to Gokarna to honor the deity Lord Mahabhaleshwara, one of the many forms of Lord Shiva.
 It is believed that Lord Shiva emerged from the ear of a cow at this location and is thus venerated by the many Shiva temples surrounding the bluffs that fall towards the Arabian Sea.
 The geography of the land is defined by the confluence of two rivers.
 The land hangs below each river like a cow’s ear flapping in the sea breeze.

 Strolling down the beach one will run into the beautiful bovine beach bods that walk the strip and take random food from tourists and travelers who pass through the area during the two-month tourist season.
 The rest of the year the beach is consumed by the monsoons.
+Most of tourist prefer to have guide or go through review sites for traveling, hotels and lot more.
 During this short season, the tourists will come in and out to tan their bodies on the less conservative beaches of Gokarna (where they can actually expose skin), buying bottled water, soda, chips, and leaving the wrappers for the sea and the cows to consume.
 Due to the transient nature of the tourist industry, these adventure seekers don’t see what tragedy their trash creates in the lives of the humans and the cows alike.

 The townspeople are oblivious to the implications of this trash.
 Big holes are dug on the outskirts of the beaches, trash is thrown in, sand is poured over.
 And then the ocean waves come in, unearth the plastic, and take it out to sea, swallowing whole each and every bottle and bag.
 But these waves that seemingly take care of the trash issue will soon vomit the indigestible back up onto the beaches so that the cows can have a go at breaking down the toxic material with their own anatomy.